Artwork by Uncle Mark Brown

 Welcome Flags

-Four local Bunurong and Aboriginal artists were invited to create the Drum Theatre Welcome Flags, conveying a heartfelt 'welcome' message through the creation of the outdoor flags.
+Four Aboriginal artists, three Bunurong and one Arrernte, were invited to create the Drum Theatre Welcome Flags, conveying a heartfelt 'welcome' message through the creation of the outdoor flags.

 These flags take centre stage on footpath and at the entrance of The Drum Theatre, gracing its facade each day, extending a warm welcome to visitors and audience members and can be spotted at various locations during Drum Theatre excursion events.